Croghan Hill: Archaeology and myth

 Croghan Hill is traditionally seen as a sacred place.
 At the summit is an ancient burial mound, which has never been excavated but is believed to date from the Bronze Age or earlier.
 Seen from the sacred hill of Uisneach, the midwinter sun rises over Croghan Hill.
 In Irish mythology, Croghan Hill is called Brí Éile or Cruachán Brí Éile. Éile, which may come from a word meaning "prayer, praise", is said to be an Otherworldly woman or goddess who dwells within the mound.
 It was believed to be a portal to the Otherworld.
 The Boyhood Deeds of Fionn says that each Samhain the men of Ireland went to the hilltop to woo this beautiful maiden, and that each year someone would mysteriously be killed to mark the occasion, by persons unknown.

 An ancient bog body, Old Croghan Man, was found near the hill in 2003.
 He died sometime between 362 BC and 175 BC, and appears to have been a king or man of high-status who was ritually killed.

 On the eastern slope of the hill is an old graveyard and the remains of an early medieval church.
 This church is named after Bishop Mac Caille, who is said to have been associated with Saint Patrick.
 The hill also has associations with Saint Brigid.
 She was said to have been born nearby and to have performed a miracle there so that she could cross the bogs which surround the hill.

 The hilltop may have been the inauguration place of the Ó Conchobhair (O'Connor) kings of Uí Failghe (Offaly).
-At the western foot of the hill is the ruins of an O'Connor castle as well as a medieval settlement and church.
+At the western foot of the hill are the ruins of an O'Connor castle as well as a medieval settlement and church.

 There are also several holy wells around the hill.